-CHEFA charged CHESLA in FY 2013 an annual fee of \$110 for providing management, accounting, legal and other services, sharing of rental space, and office equipment.
+CHEFA charged CHESLA in fiscal years 2014 and 2013 an annual fee of \$143 and \$110, respectively, for providing management, accounting, legal and other services, sharing of rental space, and office equipment.
 The managing director of CHEFA serves as executive director of CHESLA.
 In addition, CHESLA reimbursed CHEFA directly for specific general and administrative expenses incurred.

-The general agency fund of CHESLA charges a fee to each of the bond funds for administering the bond funds.
+The general agency fund of CHESLA charges a fee to each of the bond funds for administering the bond and loan portfolios.
 The fee is based on an agreed upon percentage of the outstanding loans payable in each of the funds.
-For the year ended June 30, 2013, the total fees charged were \$754.
+For the years ended June 30, 2014 and 2013, the total fees charged were \$699 and \$754, respectively.